sg84/NSaaS_Pi/README.md

     sudo cp NSaaS_Pi/60-trigger_api.sh /etc/dhcpcd.exit-hook
     sudo chmod +x /etc/dhcpcd.exit-hook

+> Make sure the IPSec services are stopped with 'sudo ipsec stop'.
+Edit the file /etc/strongswan.d/charon/bypass-lan.conf and modify the last line to read 'load = yes'.
+This is something that has changed recently and if not changed will cause routing problems with traffic not being sent over the tunnel.

+    load = yes

 > At this point, you'll need to have access to the CloudGuard Connect portal and have a site setup.

 ![Screenshot of the Check Point CG Connect Portal](/assets/cp_portal.png)